 Five semi-structured interviews with care professionals were conducted by the researchers in each partner country.
 The interviews were carried out in the form of one-on-one sessions between the researcher and the interviewee.
 The interviews were done either in person -when the circumstances allowed it- or via Zoom/Webex/Skype platforms.
 The duration of each interview was 45 minutes to 60 minutes and time was allowed for each interviewee to answer each question without rushing.
-At the start of the interviews the interviewer provided the participant with informed consent forms and explained the process of the interview.
+At the start of the interviews the interviewer provided the participant with informed consent forms and explain the process of the interview.
 Then the participants were asked to fill out a document with their demographic information.
 The main part of the interview followed where the interviewer asked the open-ended questions.
 After each question the participant was given some time to answer, if their answer did not provide adequate information the question was followed up with probing questions (eg. please elaborate; please give an example) to encourage the participant to expand on their answer.

 This project has been funded with support from the European Commission.
-This publication reflects the views only of the authors, and the Commission Erasmus+ cannot be held responsible for any use which may be made of the information contained therein information contained therein.
+Erasmus H In this publication reflects the views of the datasets, and the made of the information contained therein.
+This publication reflects the views only of the authors, and the Commission